 The most common reason why any new patients walks into our office is some sort of pain.
 The expectant mothers that enter our office are no exception.
 They are often dealing with neck and upper back stiffness, but low back pain is primary complaint.

 Low back pain may include the lumbar spine, but also the pelvis area.
-Sore and burning pain, including sciatica, are common descriptions of their condition.
+Sore and burning pain, including sciatica and pain in the SI joints are common descriptions of their condition.
 They will often try massage therapy and rest, but are leery about trying any drugs or anything more invasive, fearing that their child may be harmed in the process.

 Chiropractic During Pregnancy